-One of the cool things the original band members did to help make the transition from Scott to Johnson complete was that they asked Johnson to help co-write the song, “Back in Black”.
-So, based on his knowledge of Scott and the band prior to joining it, Johnson contributed the lyrics: “I’ve got nine lives, cat’s eyes, abusing every one of them and running wild”.
-So, the new singer got to give a tip of the hat to the old singer and, just like that, AC/DC was reborn.
+One of the cool things the original band members did to help make the transition from Scott to Johnson complete was that they asked Johnson to help cowrite the song “Back in Black”.
+Based on his knowledge of Scott and the band prior to joining it, Johnson contributed the lyrics: “I’ve got nine lives, cat’s eyes, abusing every one of them and running wild“.
+In this way, the new singer got to give a tip of the hat to the old singer and just like that AC/DC was reborn.

 The video I am going to share is from the band’s appearance in Toronto in 2003 at the SARSfest concert at Downsview Park.
-As someone who was living not too far away from Toronto in 2003, I can attest to how scared people were when the SARS virus struck and, subsequently, how important it was to have the city declared safe after the virus was brought under control.
+As someone who was living not too far away from Toronto in 2003, I can attest to how scared people were when the SARS virus struck and subsequently, how important it was to have the city declared safe after the virus was brought under control.
 The SARSfest concert was a huge step forward for everyone in declaring Toronto to be a safe place to live in and to visit.
 Much gratitude is given to The Rolling Stones, Rush, AC/DC and others for putting on this show.
 From those in attendance, the general consensus was that AC/DC stole the show that night.
 This video for “Back in Black” lends credence to that assertion.
-Angus Young, in particular, puts on a terrific performance.
-I will offer one word of caution and that is, there are some scenes of nudity from the crowd……but, I imagine, if you are someone who rocks out to AC/DC then, a little skin probably does not shock you.
+In particular, Angus Young put on a terrific performance.
+I will offer one word of caution: there are some scenes of nudity from the crowd.
+But I imagine if you are someone who rocks out to AC/DC then a little skin probably does not shock you.

 I will end this post by admitting my own bias in this matter.
-AC/DC have been one of my favourite bands since the very first time I heard them, way back in 1982, at a friend’s “bungalow” along the Mira River in Cape Breton after my high school prom.
-“Back in Black” was the first song of theirs that was played that night.
-I remember my head dropping backwards as my first booze buzz took hold and thinking to myself, “This music is excellent!”
+AC/DC have been one of my favourite bands since the very first time I heard them way back in 1982.
+I was at a friend’s bungalow along the Mira River in Cape Breton after my high school prom.
+“Back in Black” was the first song that was played that night.
+I remember my head dropping backwards as my first booze buzz ever took hold and thinking to myself that this song is excellent!
 I have thought that about AC/DC ever since.
-So, from one huge fan to, hopefully, many others, here is “Back in Black” by AC/DC from SARSfest in Toronto in 2003.
+From one huge fan to hopefully, many others, here is “Back in Black” by AC/DC from SARSfest in Toronto in 2003.
 Enjoy.

 The link to AC/DC’s website can be found here.

-Thanks, as always, to KEXP for helping to inspire the creation of this post.
+Thanks, as always, to Rolling Stone Magazine for helping to inspire the creation of this post.
 A link to their very own website can be found here.